challeau/FdF/README.md

 A simple wireframe graph generator with isometric projection.<br/>
 The graph is generated according to a .fdf map file containing a matrix of integers.
-An interger's position in the file represents its coordinates (x,y) and its value represents the depth (z).
+An interger's position in the file represents its coordinates (x,y) and its value represents the depth (z).<br/>
+_Examples at the bottom._

 ## Dependencies:
 - 42's [minilibx](https://github.com/42Paris/minilibx-linux), install it in the inc/ directory.